Cyberstalking Suspect Arrested After VPN Providers Shared Logs With the FBI - Slashdot

 Most of the damning info came from a laptop, and all the VPNs did was confirm an IP address for his residence was used to connect to one of their IP addresses during the same time frame "someone" logged into both the victim's e-mail account and the abuser's e-mail account -- both from the same VPN address.

 PureVPN lists what data it records and states it cooperates with investigations.
-The only thing I can find that they gave to investigators that wasn't explicitly stated in the TOS was that they gave the o
+The only thing I can find that they gave to investigators that wasn't explicitly stated in the TOS was that they gave the origin IP address for the connection. but... the TOS already says they store the name of the person on the account and connection times and bandwidth anyway, so that's pretty damning to begin with if requested by law enforcement.

 Yes, this is a good and important point.